Federal Estate Tax

 step-up will pass to your heirs and beneficiaries with a “carryover” basis equal to the

-lesser of (1) your adjusted basis in the property or (2) the property’s fair market value on the date of death.
+of (1) your adjusted basis in the property or (2) the property’s fair market value on the date of death.

 COMPARING CAPITAL GAINS TREATMENT